ewwallett/RubiksCubeExercise/README.md

 ## Setup

 The solution is a simple .NET 6.0 Console App
-Simply build and run on VS
-All results print to the console.
+Simply build and run on VS, all results print to the console

 ## Tools